megjlow/megjlow.github.io/index.md

 Information about the Tiles for Tales project is available here:  http://www.warwick.ac.uk/TilesForTales

-The project uses Adafruit Feather Huzzah boards using the capabilities of the ESP8266.
+The project uses NodeMCU boards using the capabilities of the ESP8266.
 Each tile has is controlled by a board, running the Tilenet software.

 ### Create a Tile
 The original project used cardboard and felt to create individual tiles, but a mixture of materials can be used.
 More information can be found at http://www.warwick.ac.uk/TilesForTales/CreateATile